Replica Mine and Fluorescent Rock Room

 Franklin is the "Fluorescent Mineral Capital of the World," and thousands of rockhounds still clamber over the heaps at the old Buckwheat Mineral Dump looking for glowing nuggets (Ken and Doug recall frustrating childhood field trips, where other kids' dads were equipped with portable fluorescent detection equipment!).

-While the museum's large rock collection is most interesting to mineral fans, the place has some mildly fun elements.
+While the museum's large rock collection is most interesting to mineral fans, the place has some fun elements.
 There's a fake 2-story deep zinc mine that exhibits historic mining equipment, with a couple of miner mannequins.
+There's also a display of black light items such as psychedelic posters, Halloween skulls, and cocktail umbrellas.